MicrosoftDocs/dynamics-365-fraud-protection/content/psp-user-roles.md

 A Fraud analyst is a role for a PSP's customer merchant used to run analysis and reports with read-only access to a customer merchant's data.

 ### Manual Review Agent
 A Manual Review Agent is responsible for reviewing individual transactions and approving or declining them.
+*A Manual Review Agent does not have direct access to view the Support Lists page but can modify the state of an entry in the Support List via the Transaction Search page.

 ### Technical Developer
 A Technical Developer is responsible for managing the technical configurations and integrations of a PSP's Dynamics 365 Fraud Protection instance.